The following is Part 2 of “The Notes”

 “Well, two reasons.
 First, you probably could if you tried.
 Kasie has worked very hard to feel all the vibrations around her.
 When you are missing something, the body finds a way to compensate and enhance other senses.
 Second, she has learned to walk very quietly so that her vibrations don’t interfere with other vibrations.”

 Within a few weeks, the two became good friends, spending time with each other any time they could.
 Kasmira was happy to have someone she could spend time with and Michael enjoyed learning sign language and getting to know her world.
 It was about this time that Kasie began speech lessons.
 She spent hours working with speech therapists and learning to make sounds with her vocal cords.
 Initially, her sounds did not sound like anything but noise to Michael.
 However, over time she learned to tighten her vocal cords and mimic the vibrations in her throat that she felt in other people’s throats.
 Michael helped Kasie by slowly, loudly saying words as she felt his neck, and then she would try to mimic his lips and his vibrations.

 “Can’t she have her ears fixed?”
 Michael asked her mother at one point.

 “No, she was born with labyrinthine aplasia, a condition where she is missing her inner ear, the part that we hear sound with.
-Someday, perhaps the will find a way to help her hear.
-She does have the nerves there for hearing, but she is lacking the inner ear to transmit the signals to that nerve.”
+Someday, perhaps they will find a way to help her hear.
+She does have the nerves there to hear, but she is lacking the inner ear to transmit the signals to that nerve.”